marekruzicka/ansible-ssh/PYPI.md

-# ansible-ssh
+# ssh-ansible

-**ansible-ssh** is a command-line utility that enables SSH connection to a host, utilizing connection variables retrieved from an Ansible inventory file.
+**ansible-ssh** *(name of the actual binary)* is a command-line utility that enables SSH connection to a host, utilizing connection variables retrieved from an Ansible inventory file.
 It provides user-friendly bash command completion (inlcuding completing hosts from Ansible inventory file).
 It supports connection details (such as host, port, user, key, and even password).
 Extra SSH options via `ansible_ssh_common_args` and `ansible_ssh_extra_args` are *still experimental and not working properly*.